liknes/FacebookPanoPrepper/README.md

 ## Usage

+Check the Wiki for a more detailed description on where to find the files to upload to Facebook

 1. **Launch the Application**
    - Start FacebookPanoPrepper.exe
    - The main window will display a drop zone for your images